 Sessions take place in a safe, private space and Learners progress at their own pace; there are no exams.

-The Reading Plan uses Turning Pages, Shannon Trust's reading programme, specifically designed for adults learning to read.
+The reading programme uses Turning Pages, Shannon Trust's reading scheme, specifically designed for adults learning to read.
 It's made up of 5 manuals and 30 accompanying grade reading books which have been written for adults to enjoy.

-Our nationwide team of volunteers train and support Mentors in prison, and we are work closely with staff in prisons to make the Reading Plan available to anyone struggling with reading.
+Our nationwide team of volunteers train and support Mentors in prison, and we are work closely with staff in prisons to make the Shannon Trust available to anyone struggling with reading.

 'It's not so embarrassing because before I used to go and ask people if I had a letter can they read it for me.
 Since I've been doing Turning Pages I can read it, I can read it myself so it's private, it's not shared.'